 Pennsylvania is a large state geographically and has various social demographics within its various regions.
 There are two major cities in Pennsylvania: Philadelphia and Pittsburgh.
 Both are favorable jurisdictions for plaintiffs in medical malpractice and other personal injury cases.
 The state capital, Harrisburg, is also a good venue for medical malpractice plaintiffs.

 Outside of these three major urban areas, however, most of venues in Pennsylvania are not good for plaintiffs.
-This is a problem in many cases because Pennsylvania has rules which prevent plaintiffs in malpractice cases from venue shopping and filing their case in places like Philadelphia when the injury or malpractice occurred elsewhere.
+This is a problem in many cases because Pennsylvania has rules that prevent plaintiffs in malpractice cases from venue shopping and filing their case in places like Philadelphia when the injury or malpractice occurred elsewhere.
 So you are not seeing medical malpractice lawsuits rising in Philadelphia but dwindling in Montgomery, Delaware, and Bucks counties.

 Pennsylvania Medical Malpractice Verdicts & Settlements